My Counseling Approach

 Can I Change?

-Meaningful & lasting change often comes from restoring two key elements:
+Meaningful & lasting change often comes from restoring two key pillars:

 1. Competence — Building Skills, Resources, and Capacity